farshadrasuli/iran-bibtex/README.md

 **Important note:** If you want the references to be sorted in alphabetical order, where Persian/Farsi is placed first and then English/Latin, you must run `bibtex8 -W -c cp1256fa`, and your bibliography database file (*.bib) must be encoded in `utf8` encryption.

-This package relies on [natbib](https://ctan.org/pkg/natbib) package.
+This package relies on [natbib](https://ctan.org/pkg/natbib) package and works only with [xepersian](https://ctan.org/pkg/xepersian) package.
 ___

 Copyright (c) 2023 Farshad Rasuli <farshad.rasuli@gmail.com>.